-Dr. Edward Glasscock is an assistant professor in the Department of Cellular Biology and Anatomy at the Louisiana State Health Sciences Center (LSUHSC) in Shreveport, LA.
+Dr. Edward Glasscock is an associate professor in the Department of Biological Sciences at Southern Methodist University (SMU) in Dallas, TX where he holds the endowed C. Vincent Prothro Distinguished Chair in Biological Sciences.
 He graduated cum laude with a B.S. in Chemical Engineering from the University of Texas at Austin in 1999.
 He earned a Ph.D. in Molecular and Cell Biology from the University of California at Berkeley in 2005.
 Between the years 2005 and 2012, he performed postdoctoral research on mouse models of epilepsy at Baylor College of Medicine in Houston, TX.
-In 2013, he moved to LSUHSC to start his own lab and was promoted to associate professor in 2018.
+In 2013, he moved to the Louisiana State University Health Sciences Center (Shreveport, LA) to start his own lab in the Department of Cellular Biology & Anatomy and was promoted to associate professor in 2018.
+He moved to SMU in 2019.
 His research has been supported by the National Institutes of Health, Citizens United for Research in Epilepsy, and the American Heart Association.

 Dr. Indumathy (Indu) Jagadeeswaran joined the lab in 2017.
 She earned an M.S. in Biotechnology from Annamalai University in India in 2011 studying the cloning and expression of mediators in the epigenetic function of fungi.
 She obtained a Ph.D. in Medical Physiology from the Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER) in Pondicherry, India in 2017.
 Her Ph.D. dissertation was on sympathovagal imbalance in preobesity and obesity, focusing on correlations with cardiac dysfunction, immunological, and inflammatory markers.
 Her current projects focus on genetic modifiers and neurocardiac dysfunction in mouse models of email@example.com